splitgraph/sgr/docs/sgfile.rst

 Basing an image on another image
 --------------------------------

-`FROM mountpoint[:tag] [AS alias]` bases the output of the sgfile on a certain revision of the remote/local repository.
+`FROM mountpoint[:tag] [AS alias]`
+    Bases the output of the sgfile on a certain revision of the remote/local repository.
     If `AS alias` is specified, the repository is cloned into `alias` and the current contents of `alias` destroyed.
     Otherwise, the current output mountpoint (passed to the executor) is used.

 `FROM` can also be used to perform Docker-like multistage builds.